 Breakfast – wholegrain cereal or porridge or wholemeal toast with cut up banana or dried fruit.

 Lunch – a sandwich or brown rice or pasta salad

 Dinner – stews, casseroles or curries with potatoes or couscous or pasta or rice

 Milk and dairy foods

 These are calcium-rich foods, which help to keep bones and teeth strong.
-Try to have 3 servings a day and choose lower-fat versions, such as semi-skimmed milk, half-fat cheese and low-fat paneer where you can.
+Try to choose lower-fat versions, such as semi-skimmed milk, half-fat cheese and low-fat paneer where you can.

-Did you know: A pint of whole milk contains 22.8g fat whereas a pint of semi-skimmed has 10.2g?
+Did you know: A 200ml glass of whole milk contains 8g fat whereas a glass of semi-skimmed has 3.5g?